djaddison/learning-notes-svelte/notes/component_study1_mde.md

 #### Questions

 - what does a component look like if abstractions were unwound and it was expressed in simple terms?
-- what if CSS optimizations were greatly reduced?
+- what if CSS abstractions were greatly reduced?
 - what if a single component represented a single visual instance?

 #### Notes